-The federal and state securities laws impose continuing disclosure requirements on the Company, and require the Company to regularly file certain reports with and make certain submissions (the "Reports") to the Securities and Exchange Commission and the New York Stock Exchange and disseminate them to its shareholders.
+Federal and state securities laws as well as certain of the Company’s debt arrangements impose continuing disclosure requirements on the Company, and require the Company to regularly file and/or provide certain reports with and make certain submissions (the “Reports”) to the Securities and Exchange Commission and others.
 Such Reports must comply with all applicable legal and exchange requirements and may not contain material misstatements or omit material facts.

 All Employees directly or indirectly involved in preparing such Reports, any Employees who regularly communicate with the press, investors and analysts concerning the Company, and all representatives who assist the Company in preparing such Reports and communications, will ensure that such Reports and communications are (i) full, fair, timely, accurate and understandable and (ii) meet all legal requirements.
 This policy applies to all public disclosure of material information about the Company, including written disclosures, oral statements, visual presentations, press conferences and media calls.